-Still, the game introduced a more open level design approach to the first person shooter genre.
+Still, the game introduced a more open level design approach to the first-person shooter genre.
 Gone were the cramped corridors of games that had come out in more recent years or those that had a more linear design.
 SoC let you go about the game at your own pace.
-You could run side quests and do other things like hunt, find and sell valuable artifacts and even sell weaponry—all things that would give you more money to buy yourself better equipment to make your stay in the zone of Chernobyl more bearable, or at least make it so you would survive that much longer.
+You could run side quests and do other things like hunt, find and sell valuable artifacts and even sell weaponry—all things that would give you more money to buy yourself better equipment to make your stay in the zone of Chernobyl more bearable, or at least make it so you would survive longer.

-The player had in a sense more control over their level of progression, that if they put in the effort, they could get better weapons and equipment earlier on.
-In fact it's mandatory, otherwise if you go into the harder sections of the zone against tougher enemies, you are sure to fail.
+The player had more control over their level of progression.
+If they put in the effort, they could get better weapons and equipment earlier on.
+In fact, it's mandatory.
+Otherwise, if you go into the harder sections of the zone against tougher enemies, you are sure to fail.

 The many mods for this game and its sequel, Call of Pripyat, have since reintroduced a lot of the cut features, as well as bringing even new ones to the fray.

 If there was one complaint I had about Fallout 3 it’s that it felt kind of sterile.
 You’d have a hard time making a case to support the same opinion about New Vegas though.
 Created by Obsidian, including people from Black Isle who worked on the original Fallout and Fallout 2, this game is what Fallout 3 should have been but wasn’t.